 to

-access their databases, businesses will grind to a halt.
-Supply chains
+access their databases, businesses will come to a stop. logistics

 will fail as transport companies lose access to GPS systems